gh33k/nanochat-chat-mac/README.md

 **Original nanochat**: The best ChatGPT that $100 can buy.

+**Mac improvements**: Enhanced with the help of [Vibed](https://vibed.ai) AI assistant for Mac MPS support and chat interface optimization.

 ## Mac Improvements

 - **MPS Device Detection**: Automatically uses Apple Silicon GPU when available